gmartinez-dbai/slow-query-doctor/README.md

 Slow Query Doctor automatically analyzes your database slow query logs and provides intelligent, AI-powered optimization recommendations.
 Currently focused on PostgreSQL, it identifies performance bottlenecks, calculates impact scores, and generates detailed reports with specific suggestions for improving database performance.

-> **v0.1.6 Release Note**: This version includes comprehensive architecture documentation and prepares the codebase for multi-database support coming in v0.4.0.
+> **v0.1.6 Release Note**: This is the **final v0.1.x release with new features**.
+It includes comprehensive architecture documentation and prepares the codebase for multi-database support coming in v0.4.0.
 All references have been updated from "PostgreSQL-specific" to "database log analyzer" to reflect our roadmap for MySQL and SQL Server support.
+Future v0.1.x releases (v0.1.7+) will contain **bug fixes only** - all new features move to v0.2.0+.

 ### Key Features

 - 🔍 **Smart Log Parsing**: Extracts slow queries from database logs, supports multi-line queries and unusual characters
 - 📊 **Impact Analysis**: Calculates query impact using duration × frequency scoring
-- 🤖 **AI-Powered Recommendations**: Uses AI to provide specific optimization advice (OpenAI in v0.1.x, Ollama in v0.2.0+)
+- 🤖 **AI-Powered Recommendations**: Configurable AI providers (OpenAI in v0.1.x, Ollama default + OpenAI optional in v0.2.0+)
 - 📝 **Comprehensive Reports**: Generates detailed Markdown reports with statistics and recommendations
 - 📂 **Sample Data Included**: Ready-to-use sample PostgreSQL log files for testing and demonstration
 - 🗂️ **Multiple Log Formats**: Supports plain, CSV, and JSON log formats
 - ⚙️ **Config File Support**: Use a `.slowquerydoctor.yml` file to customize analysis options
-- 🔒 **Enterprise-Ready**: v0.2.0+ uses local Ollama models for data privacy compliance
+- 🔒 **Privacy-First**: v0.2.0+ defaults to local Ollama models with configurable OpenAI option
+- 🔧 **Extensible**: Future-ready architecture supports multiple AI providers

 ## 🚀 Quick Start